lineageos4microg/docker-lineage-cicd/README.md

 ```

 ### Custom mode
 You can also apply some modifications to the LineageOS code before building it.
-This example is the build script used for [this LineageOS fork](https://lineageos.corna.info/), which has integrated microG apps, F-Droid (with F-Droid Privileged Extension) and OpenDelta (from the OmniROM project, for delta updates).
+This example is the build script used for [LineageOS for microG](https://lineage.microg.org), which has integrated microG apps and F-Droid (with F-Droid Privileged Extension).
 ```
 docker run \
     --name=lineage-$(date +%Y%m%d_%H%M) \